To read part #1, click here

-I don't know how to ride a horse, you moron.
+I don’t know how to ride a horse, you moron, she thought.
 But she stood on the pedals and got the bike going.

-As they rode, Muḥammad attempted conversation.
+As they rode, Muhammad attempted conversation.
 “You know what I read in the Journal today?
-All the ants on the California coast belong to a single super colony, called the California large.
-A single queen rules the whole thing.
-I think that's too much power for one ant to have, don't you?
-Also, they're Argentine ants.
-So technically they're illegal immigrants.
-I think we need bipartisan legislation to deal with this.”
+All the ants on the California coast belong to a single super colony called the California large.
+A lone queen rules the entire colony.
+I think that’s too much power for one ant to have, don’t you?
+Also, they’re Argentine ants.
+So technically they’re illegal immigrants.”

 Jamilah was not in the mood.
 She was having a hard enough time trying to control this oversized monstrosity, while keeping an eye out for her own bike.
 When they came to a red light at Fifth Street, Jamilah couldn’t get her feet down in time and she tumbled into the street.
 She put her hand out to break her fall, and felt a sudden sharp pain in her wrist.
 Her arm buckled, and her face struck the asphalt.

 An elderly Chinese man on the corner pointed at her and laughed.

 Muhammad dismounted and rushed to help her.
 “Are you hurt?”
 Muhammad said.
 What happened?”

 “Leave me alone!”
 Jamilah shouted at Muhammad.
 “I told you the bike was too big.”
 She rounded on the Chinese man.
 “What are you laughing at?”
 Unaffected by Jamilah’s rage, the man walked away, still laughing.